KevOneRedOne/YnovBank/README.md

     - Unit tests for API (Go), API Express, and application
     - Application build
   - **Semantic Release**:
-    - Automatic versioning for API and application
+    - Automatic versioning for Go API, Express API, and application
-    - Changelog generation
+    - Changelog generation for all components
     - Version tag creation
   - **Docker Images**:
     - Building Docker images for all components